 The second counselor training course "Introduction to Immigration Control Law" was held

-The next counselor training course will be held on Sunday, September 24th, and will be titled "Children with Undocumented Immigrants."
-This session is already full, but there are still a few spots available, so if you are interested, please contact APFS as soon as possible.
+The next counselor training course will be held on September 24th (Sunday) and will focus on "Children in Irregular Immigration."
+This session is already full, but there are a few spots still available in other sessions, so if you are interested, please contact APFS as soon as possible.